 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-U.S. imports from Guatemala totaled $4.2 billion in 2019, a slight increase from 2018.
-U.S. imports include edible fruits and nuts; knit apparel; coffee, tea and spices; woven apparel; edible vegetables, roots and tubers.
+U.S. imports from Guatemala totaled $4.66 billion in 2021, an increase of $900 million from 2020.
+U.S. imports include edible fruits and nuts; knit apparel; coffee, tea, and spices; woven apparel; edible vegetables, roots, and tubers.

-U.S. products and services enjoy strong brand recognition in Guatemala, and U.S. firms have a good reputation in the Guatemalan marketplace.
+U.S. products and services enjoy strong brand recognition in Guatemala, and U.S. companies have a good reputation in the Guatemalan marketplace.
 It is estimated that approximately 200 U.S. firms have a presence in the market.

 A key component to Guatemala’s economy is remittances from over two million migrants, most of whom have settled in the United States.
 Guatemala closed 2021 with a record number of remittances totaling $15,295.7 million, $3,955.3 million higher than in 2020.